tembo-io/website/docusaurus/blog/2024-01-12-geospatial-stack/index.md

 We wanted to showcase some interesting content, so please join us on a journey to Africa!
 Stick around to the end, where we will share insights that might be applicable to your personal use case.

-Check out the source code<SOURCE CODE PATH> and follow along interactively!
+Check out the source code and follow along interactively!

 ## 1. The Data